DegDiT: Controllable Audio Generation with Dynamic Event Graph Guided Diffusion Transformer: Method

 The final dataset construction adopts a stratified sampling approach that applies progressively stricter quality requirements as event frequency increases.
 Specifically, rare event included samples are retained with a moderate threshold ($Q \geq 10$) to preserve coverage; common event samples must satisfy the highest threshold ($Q \geq Q_{\min}$, $Q_{\min}=15$ by default) to maximize precision for dominant patterns; and medium-frequency ones are filtered with intermediate standards ($Q \geq 0.8\times Q_{\min}$) to balance diversity and reliability.
 The curated dataset $\mathcal{D}'$ is partitioned into three mutually exclusive subsets based on event types and quality:

 Let $N_{\mathcal{D}'}$ denotes the predefined sample numbers of $\mathcal{D}'$, with $0.25N_{\mathcal{D}'}$ samples selected from each of $\mathcal{S}_{\text{rare}}$ and $\mathcal{S}_{\text{medium}}$, and $0.5N_{\mathcal{D}'}$ samples from $\mathcal{S}_{\text{common}}$.
 Afterwards, we pre-train the DegDiT model on the curated dataset $\mathcal{D}'$, enabling the model to learn robust representations from a large and diverse set of audio-text-event triplets.
-Subsequently, we fine-tune the model on the AudioCondition \cite{guo2024audio} training set, which provides high-quality, human-annotated event descriptions and temporal boundaries.
-This two-stage training procedure allows the model to benefit from both large-scale weakly labeled data and precise, expert-annotated examples, enhancing its generalization and controllability in TTA generation tasks.
+Subsequently, we fine-tune the model on the AudioCondition \cite{guo2024audio} training set, which provides high-quality event descriptions and temporal boundaries.
+This two-stage training procedure allows the model to benefit from both large-scale weakly labeled data and precise, expert-annotated audio examples.